Essay 7.8 — The Plugin Kit, Part 8 of 9.

 [PLUGIN-LOCK] — Opens an Edit Session

-The agent issues a structured AskUserQuestion prefixed [PLUGIN-LOCK] <plugin_name> with a body long enough to surface the cognitive work (currently a 100-word floor in the prototype, configurable) explaining what flaw is being fixed, what files will be touched, and what the plugin’s behavior will look like before vs after the edit.
+The agent issues a structured AskUserQuestion prefixed [PLUGIN-LOCK] <plugin_name> with a body long enough to surface the cognitive work (currently a 100-word floor in the prototype, configurable) naming which plugin it will open, the specific changes it intends to make, why this plugin specifically, and the tests it will run.
 The operator approves; lock-manager.sh captures a git rev-parse HEAD SHA as checkpoint_ref and writes the unlocked plugin name into plugin_integrity's hidden data.json.
 From that moment, edits inside the unlocked plugin proceed; edits anywhere else under .claude/plugins/ are rejected.

 [TEST-LOCK] — A Finer-Grained Sub-Session

-By default, the unlocked plugin’s tests/ directory is frozen even inside the unlocked plugin.
+By default, the unlocked plugin’s shell test files are still frozen even inside the unlocked plugin.
 To edit a specific test-*.sh file, the agent issues [TEST-LOCK] <test_file>.
 The reason: it is too easy to silently rewrite a correctly-failing test to make a broken change look passing.
 Test edits demand explicit, named permission.

-Two-tier lock — PLUGIN-LOCK opens the cell; TEST-LOCK opens a specific test file inside the cell.
-The agent never gets a blanket "all tests editable while the plugin is unlocked" pass.
-Each test file the change touches earns its own ceremony.
+Two-tier lock — PLUGIN-LOCK opens the cell; TEST-LOCK opens a specific shell test file inside the cell.
+The agent never gets a blanket "all shell tests editable while the plugin is unlocked" pass.
+Each shell test file the change touches earns its own ceremony.

 Safe-Lock Close-Out — Pass or Revert